Towaiji/quantum-portfolio-optimizer/README.md

 # Quantum Portfolio Optimizer

+**Note**: Quantum solver module is paused due to environment conflicts with Python 3.12 and will be resumed with a stable build.

 ## Overview

 **Quantum Portfolio Optimizer** is a quantum computing project that integrates real financial data with quantum optimization techniques to select an optimal portfolio of assets.